NicolasPetton/stream/README.md

 ## Summary

-`stream.el` provides an implementation of streams, defined as as delayed evaluation of cons cells.
+`stream.el` provides an implementation of streams, implemented as delayed evaluation of cons cells.

 `stream.el` requires Emacs >= 25.1.